Melrose Park, New South Wales: European settlement

 Melrose Park was the name of the large housing estate subdivided in 1928, with High Water Mark boundaries of riverfront properties, approved by the Sydney Harbour Trust (Roads and Maritime Services).
 Melrose Park is named in honour of aviator Charles James Melrose (1913–1936).
 He held a number of flying records, was the only solo flyer to finish the Melbourne Centenary Air Race in 1934 and helped in the unsuccessful search for Sir Charles Kingsford Smith.
 He died when his plane broke up in turbulence on a charter flight from Darwin to Melbourne.
 Streets in the suburb also recall other aviators such as Sir Alan Cobham, Jean Batten and Amy Johnson.

 Population

 In the 2021 Census, there were 2,059 people in Melrose Park.
 56.7% of people were born in Australia and 54.4% of people only spoke English at home.
 The most common responses for religion were Catholic 31.2%, No Religion 31.1% and Anglican 7.4%.

 Transport

 Melrose Park is served by bus route 524, connecting the suburb to West Ryde and Parramatta.
 The nearest train station is Meadowbank Station, located in the centre of Meadowbank.
+The nearest ferry wharf is Meadowbank ferry wharf, located on the Parramatta River at Meadowbank.

 Stage 2 of the Parramatta Light Rail is a proposed light rail link between Westmead and Sydney Olympic Park via Parramatta.
 The project would include the construction of a bridge across the Parramatta River, between Melrose Park and Wentworth Point.